zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Exactly, and then so this is why I feel like it's somewhat analogous to what I have seen, because I don't think the community can think objectively, if it ever could, about what I'm writing or what I'm doing.
 There are these pressures, social pressures, to think a certain way.
 Does that make sense?

 **ZMD**: In terms of people preemptively dissing you because they want to signal allegiance to Scott Alexander?
 Yeah, that's definitely a thing, I agree.
-That's why I was trying to highlight, the thing that the thing that Ben Hoffman wrote about you, was not doing that.
+That's why I was trying to highlight, the thing that Ben Hoffman wrote about you, was not doing that.

 **CM**: Well, I don't know what's going on with Ben, but Ben, when he talked to me, he's like, yeah, I'll talk for your book, that sounds great, give me a call next week, and then, you know, he never responded to me, and then next thing I know, so, I don't know what's going on there.